Progressive Frame Patching for FoV-based Point Cloud Video Streaming: Evaluation

 \textbf{Bandwidth Consumption}: At each downloading time of KKT-const, for the frames farther away from playing, e.g., 20s ahead, since the FoV prediction is not so accurate we just download a base layer for the tiles within the predicted FoV, which doesn't waste too much bandwidth; while for the frames closer to user playback time, we patch the tiles within the more accurately predicted FoV by downloading additional enhancement layers.
 However, non-progressive baseline allocates all the bandwidth to just one segment based on inaccurate FoV prediction.
 Therefore, in both Table~\ref{tab:wasted_rates} and Fig.~\ref{fig:KKT-const_non-prog_wasted_rates_bw5} we observe that KKT-const helps save a lot of bandwidth over all the frames.
 The bandwidth wastage savings would be significant for long PCVs.
+What is worth mentioning is that in Fig.~\ref{fig:KKT-const_non-prog_wasted_rates_bw5}, we want to fairly compare the wasted rates due to FoV prediction errors between the non-progressive framework and our progressive algorithm.
+The x-axis extends to $1800$ instead of $2400$, because we remove the comparison results for the first $600$ frames.
+The FoV prediction for the first $600$ frames are always good as explained in Section~\ref{sec:kkt-const_vs_nonprog}, so the wasted rates of both algorithms are very small for the first $600$ frames.
+Therefore, we remove them so that the results of the rest frames look more clear.